 New Year's holidays in Greece are the period from December 24 to January 7: Christmas is celebrated on December 25, New Year on January 1 and Epiphany on January 6.
 On the morning of each of the holidays, children gather in groups and carol.
 So if you are in Greece on Christmas Day and your doorbell rings at 7 am, don't be surprised.

 At night, at 12 o'clock, there is a tradition to light fires to drive away evil spirits - Kalikandzari.
 These are folklore characters reminiscent of goblins.
 All year they live underground and envy people, and on Christmas holidays they get upstairs to do petty dirty tricks.
 Therefore, these days you need to be vigilant and scare them away.
 Though this tradition with bonfires is observed in the villages, but in big cities they no longer do this.
 But they also protect themselves from Kalikandzari by other methods: for example, there is a belief that they can get into the house through the chimney, so for all 12 days you need to keep the fire in the fireplace lit.

-Greece has its own Santa Claus, whose name is St. Basil (Agios Vasilis).
-Saint Basil is a real person who lived in the 4th century and became famous for devoting most of his life to helping others.
+Greece has its own Santa Claus, whose name is Agios Vasilis.
+Agios Vasilis is a real person who lived in the 4th century and became famous for devoting most of his life to helping others.
 He is considered the inspiration and the first creator of organized philanthropy.
 It is believed that the date of his death - January 1, 379 - brings blessings and good luck in the new year.
 Therefore, in Greece, on New Year's Eve, we are all waiting for Agios Vassilis to bless our house and receive his piece of Vasilopita.

 Many will be surprised: the traditional symbol of the holidays among the Greeks is not a Christmas tree, but a ship!